Purple 4 Polio Crocuses for 2020

 Following the success of our crocus planting over the last two years, find out how your Rotary Club or RHS Group can help paint District 1090 in the Thames Valley even more Purple4Polio in the Spring of 2019.

 In 2016, Rotary Clubs and RHS groups across Britain and Ireland planted over 7 million crocuses.
 We are particularly proud that in District 1090 clubs and their partners planted 340,000 crocus corms.
-In 2017 we repeated our success, working with schools and community groups to plant more bulbs.
+In 2017 and 2018 we repeated our success, working with schools and community groups to plant more bulbs.

-The 2018 order form for D1090 is attached for download.
-The form should be completed and sent with a cheque to the address on the form by 24th July 2018.
-The forms will then be forwarded in one district batch to the national coordinator for the deadline of 31st July.
-Please note that this year we can order boxes of 5,000 corms or bags of 1,000 corms.
+The 2019 order form for D1090 is available to download.
+The form should be completed and sent with a cheque to the address on the form by 24th July 2019.
+The forms will then be forwarded to the national coordinator for the deadline of 31st July.
+Please note that this year we can order boxes of 4,000 corms.

 The 2016 Planting